brickbite/hide-youtube-progress/README.md

 - not yet tested

 ## Version History

+### v0.3 - 2021-06-24
+- updates icon
+- improves developer process: adds usage of webpack and fs script to minimize duplication (but also require a build process)

 ### v0.2 - 2021-06-11
 - adds usage of window.__hideYtTimes to determine whether to hide or show